 With 14 buildings and over 126 acres on the main campus, students have the facilities, space, and safety they need to expand their horizons, spread their wings, and thrive.
 “Green” values are incorporated into the curriculum and campus maintenance – e.g., through our newest geothermal construction projects, use of recycled materials, water reclamation, and solar power projects that include photovoltaic collectors returning power to the grid.
 All this within 15 minutes of Durham, Chapel Hill, or Hillsborough.

 - Commitment to Diversity—Then, Now, and Always

 Founded by Quakers in 1962 as one of the first schools in the southeast to pursue a deliberate policy of racial integration, CFS maintains a commitment to diversity of many kinds: race, national origin, religious affiliation, family structure, sexual orientation, learning style, physical ability, and socioeconomic background.
 21% of CFS students strengthen diversity of race or ethnicity.

 Around a quarter of CFS families receive need-based tuition assistance.
-10% of tuition revenue is devoted to tuition aid, and a Board Committee on Affordability, Accessibility, and Sustainability is working to ensure that families of varied socio-economic backgrounds can join the Friends School community.
+10.5% of tuition revenue is devoted to tuition aid, and a Board Committee on Affordability, Accessibility, and Sustainability is working to ensure that families of varied socio-economic backgrounds can join the Friends School community.

 We are fortunate to have low attrition, so if you can imagine your child thriving here, please consider applying soon.

 If you’d like to know more about what a Friends School education can mean for your child, please call Kathy Krahenbuhl or Kathleen Davidson at 919.383.6602 x221 or x240.
 We'd like to get to know you!